top of page

 Woodland United Methodist Church

 During the Gold Rush, Methodists reached out to California.
-In 1851, the Cache Creek Circuit was organized and the next year the Rev. Henry Sheldon was assigned to travel the upper portion of the Sacramento Valley west of the Sacramento River.
+In 1851, the Cache Creek Circuit was organized, and the next year, the Rev. Henry Sheldon was assigned to travel the upper portion of the Sacramento Valley west of the Sacramento River.
+He was followed by the Rev. John Bennam, who lost his life trying to ford a swollen Cache Creek.
+By 1862, Woodland had become the circuit's headquarters, and the local congregation began to flourish.

 bottom of page